Local equations for the generalized Lotka-Volterra model on sparse asymmetric graphs: Local Fokker-Planck equations

 \section{Local Fokker-Planck equations}

 Given a graph of interactions, Eq.~\eqref{eq:LVmodel} gives the temporal evolution of the abundances in a stochastic process with thermal noise $\xi(t)$.
 Sampling different realizations of the initial conditions and of $\xi(t)$, one gets the probability distribution $P_t(\vec{n})$ of the vector $\vec{n}=(n_1, \ldots, n_N)$ at time $t$.
-This quantity obeys a Fokker-Planck equation that can be derived from Ito's rule \cite{AltieriSciPost2022}.
-However, contrary to the usual case where the variables are defined in the interval $(-\infty, +\infty)$, each abundance $n_i$ is defined in the interval $[0, +\infty)$.
-As a natural consequence of this fact (see Appendix \ref{app:derivation_gen_FP} for more details), one needs to impose the proper boundary conditions at $n_i=0$, guaranteeing that the current of probability density through the border is always zero \cite{Gardiner2009stochastic}.
-The resulting Fokker-Planck equation is:
+This quantity obeys a Fokker-Planck equation that can be derived from Ito's rule \cite{AltieriSciPost2022}:

 The first and second terms on the right-hand side of Eq.~\eqref{eq:FokkerPlanck} are the usual diffusion and drift terms of the Fokker-Planck equation, respectively.
 They encode the evolution of a species subject to Eq.~\eqref{eq:LVmodel}.
 The deterministic growth ratio $n_i(1-n_i-\sum_{j \in \partial i^{-}} \alpha_{ij} \,n_j)+\lambda$ experienced by species $i$ goes into the drift term.
 The thermal noise with temperature $T$ gives birth to the diffusion term.